Colletes cunicularius - Vernal Mining Bee

 Being a member of Colletes, as with other plasterer bees this species lines its nest cells with a cellophane-like membrane that serves to protect against bacteria and fungi, whilst also acting as a waterproof barrier.

-Foraging preferences of Colletes cunicularius
+Foraging preferences of Colletes cunicularius, and flowers visited

 It had previously been assumed that this species was oligolectic, foraging chiefly on willows (Salix) for pollen, and especially associated with Creeping Willow (Salix repens) at sand dune sites.